saltstack/salt/doc/topics/tutorials/states_pt5.rst

 The OverState System
 --------------------

-Often servers need to be set up and configured in a specific order, and systems should only be set up if systems earlier in the sequence has been set up without any issues.
+Often, servers need to be set up and configured in a specific order, and systems should only be set up if systems earlier in the sequence have been set up without any issues.

 The OverState system can be used to orchestrate deployment in a smooth and